abondar24/JavaEEDemo/README.md

 Pull from docker-hub: docker pull abondar/wfdocker
 ```

+- [RichFacesDemo](https://github.com/abondar24/RichfacesDemo) - more JSF features using RichFaces library

 # External Stuff

 - For ORM demo you need to set up a database with name and credentials from persistence.xml file
    Some parts of demo are run from main, some parts are stored as unit tests
 - EJB ,JSF,SOAP and REST demos are build around Wildfly 11 server.
 You need to reconfigure them for another servers
 - For JMS Demo you need to create a queue on the server  and add jndi name with format java:jboss/exported/queueName.
 Before build change producer and consumer class names on the one you want to use in pom file.
 Also you need a user with credentials from jms.properties file and role "guest"
 - Address for WSDL in SOAP demo: http://localhost:8080/SOAPDemo/CardValidator?wsdl
 - Address for WADL file with description of REST API: http://localhost:8080/restdemo/application.wadl